 Place the dressing ingredients in a glass jar, season and shake until emulsified.

-Once your cauliflower has cooled, place in a large mixing bowl, add your baby, spinach, seeds and dressing, season with sea salt and cracked black pepper.
-Taste and adjust seasonings according to your taste.
+Once your cauliflower has cooled, place it in a large mixing bowl, add your baby, spinach, and seeds.

 Arrange in a salad bowl, sprinkle some additional seeds on top to garnish.
 Serve and enjoy!